How to read sleep graphs

 hrv

-• Blue line = blood oxygen level if you are using oximeter.
-Blue dots with numbers indicate maximum and minimum (read more about breath rate monitoring)
+• Blue line = Blood Oxygen (SpO2) level if you are using oximeter.
+Blue bubbles with numbers indicate maximum and minimum (read more about breath rate monitoring)

-• Red line = heart rate through the night.
-Red dots with numbers inside are the maximum and minimum heart rate (read more about heart rate monitoring).
+• Red line = Heart Rate (HR) through the night.
+Red bubbles with numbers inside are the maximum and minimum heart rate (read more about heart rate monitoring).

-• Violet line = heart rate variability.
-Dots with numbers represent local maximum and minimum (read more about heart rate variablity).
+• Violet line = Heart Rate Variability (HRV).
+Bubbles with numbers represent local maximum and minimum (read more about heart rate variablity).

-• Orange line = light in your room in LUX units (read more about light awake detection).
+• Orange line = Ambient light level in LUX (read more about light awake detection).

-• Turquoise (Blue-green) line = breath rate if you are using sonar Blue dots with numbers indicate maximum and minimum (read more about breath rate monitoring).
+• Turquoise (Blue-green) line = Breath Rate (measured via Sonar or wearable).
+Bubbles with numbers indicate maximum and minimum (read more about breath rate monitoring).

-• Dashed line = smart period prior to alarm time (read more about Smart wake up).
+• Dashed line = Indicates the Smart Period window before your alarm (read more about Smart wake up).

 graph noise